25bcyc37-ship-it/GK-QUiz/README.md

-# GK Insight — Yes/No Knowledge Analyzer
+# GK Insight — Yes/No Knowledg Analyzer

 GK Insight is a modern, responsive web application for testing general knowledge through Yes/No questions.
 It features a sleek dark mode with glassmorphism aesthetics and real-time performance tracking.